nuhgooyin/sokoban/README.md

 _Solution:_

 This is most likely caused by inputting a negative number of players on game startup.
 Follow the solution provided in **Problem 2**, to restart the game without having to restart Ripes again.

+<h1>Additional Notes</h1>

+This was written using the RISC-V instruction set architecture.